 The Link Between These Attacks and Substance Abuse

 Regardless if people suffer from anxiety or panic disorder, they’re at an increased risk of abusing substances.
-In fact, most substance abuse programs include some type of treatment to help people deal with anxiety and panic attacks.
+In fact, most substance abuse programs include some treatment to help people deal with anxiety and panic attacks.
 They refer to these programs as dual diagnosis treatment.

 However, why does substance abuse go hand in hand with anxiety and panic?
 The main reason is that people turn to drugs and alcohol for relief and comfort.
 Unfortunately, the pleasure is fleeting and ends when the drugs wear off.
 As people continue to take them to maintain the relief, they can develop a substance use disorder or addiction.